 "This turbine is a demonstration of the city's commitment to clean energy.
 It is the first wind energy system to power a Milwaukee city building with clean, renewable electricity.
 This installation will benefit both the environment and taxpayers of Milwaukee." - Mayor Tom Barrett

 The electricity generated by the wind turbine exceeds the electricity used at the Port Administration building while providing surplus clean power back to the grid.
-To date, the turbine has generated over 300,000 kwh of electricity.
-And, we have avoided releasing over 380,000 pounds of carbon dioxide into our air.
+To date, the turbine has generated over 480,000 kwh of electricity.
+And, we have avoided releasing over 609,000 pounds of carbon dioxide into our air.
 As a result, Milwaukee’s Port Administration building is the first City of Milwaukee municipal facility that is a "net zero" electric energy user!
-The surplus electricity created over $13,000 in revenue for the City in 2013 in addition to $6,000 in electricity savings.
-The wind turbine had a total annual economic impact of nearly $20,000 in 2013.
+For example, just looking at 2013, the surplus electricity created over $13,000 in revenue for the City in addition to $6,000 in electricity savings.
 Since electricity rates continue to rise, the payback on the wind turbine will accelerate.

 Milwaukee’s wind turbine is part of the City’s initiative to reduce energy use and increase renewable energy projects on City facilities.
 OES is currently planning additional solar energy projects to complement this renewable energy source.